Private Family-Friendly Vatican and Sistine Chapel Tour

 - Laocoön and His Sons

-If you’re planning a family trip to Rome with kids, we offer a family-friendly Vatican tour.
-Any parent who’s tried to bring young kids to a museum knows the struggle of keeping little ones amused and engaged; why not leave the heavy-lifting to us?
-After skipping the lines, go on a Vatican Treasure Hunt with clues that reveal hidden secrets and uncover meaning behind the treasured art in the collections.
+Any parent who’s tried to bring young kids to a museum knows the struggle of keeping little ones amused and engaged, so why not leave the heavy lifting to us while you're in Rome?
+After skipping the lines, go on a Vatican treasure hunt with clues that reveal hidden secrets and uncover meaning behind the treasured art in the collections.
 With a private child-friendly guide, this tour is best suited for families with kids between 4 and 10 years old.
-With multiple start times, this 3-hour tour includes:
+And we can offer multiple start times throughout the day to make planning things a little easier.

 Vatican Treasure Hunt

-After meeting your personal guide, follow them into a shorter security line before going into the Vatican Museums and beginning your Vatican Treasure Hunt.
+After meeting your personal guide, follow them into a shorter security line before going into the Vatican Museums and beginning your Vatican treasure hunt.
 This family-friendly Vatican tour puts your children in charge.
 Each child is given a map, which features a path through the museums, along with a list of items to discover along the way.
 As your kids find certain symbols, paintings, tapestries and optical illusions, the Vatican Museums spring to life.
-There is also plenty of time for storytelling in between stops.
+There is also plenty of time for storytelling in between stops, and they can even win a prize at the end of the tour!

 The Egyptian Collection at the Vatican